raalesir/distributed_trajectories/docs/implementation.rst

-The transition matrix is  square matrix, whose  elements :math:`a(i,j)` are  the probabilities of      moving from the state `i` to the state `j`.
+The transition matrix is a square matrix, whose  elements :math:`a(i,j)` are  the probabilities of      moving from the state `i` to the state `j`.
 Since the length of the state vector is :math:`n\times m`,  the shape of  the transition matrix  is :math:`(nm\times nm)`.